Pylons/pyramid/docs/narr/subrequest.rst

   lifetime.

-It's a poor idea to use the original ``request`` object as an argument to :meth:`~pyramid.request.Request.subrequest`.
+It's a poor idea to use the original ``request`` object as an argument to :meth:`~pyramid.request.Request.invoke_subrequest`.
 You should construct a new request instead as demonstrated in the above example, using :meth:`pyramid.request.Request.blank`.
 Once you've constructed a request object, you'll need to massage the it to match the view callable you'd like to be executed during the subrequest.
 This can be done by adjusting the